Ben Cavarra: VFL

-AFL career
+AFL

 Cavarra was selected by the Western Bulldogs with pick 45 in the 2018 national draft, marking his first successful nomination after five failures.
 His first season was marred by injury; he could only play 12 VFL games after suffering hamstring and quad tears, fractured ribs, which caused a minor cut to his liver, and a broken scapula.
 Over his off-season he practised Pilates sessions to strengthen his body, ensuring he could complete pre-season training.
 He made his senior debut in the opening round of the 2020 season, scoring a goal with his first kick.
 Cavarra was delisted at the end of 2021 season.